enisn/UraniumUI/src/UraniumUI.Blurs/README.md

 # Blurs
 Blurs are implemented for each platforms.

+---

 ## Credits

 ### Android

-- Ported to C# from https://github.com/mmin18/RealtimeBlurView
+- Ported blurring logic to C# from [mmin18/RealtimeBlurView](https://github.com/mmin18/RealtimeBlurView)